What Song Was This Again?

 - Same with the German version, which goes like "Let's try it the cozy way".

 - The French version of "I'm Still Here" from Treasure Planet is translated to "Un Homme Libre" (A Free Man) and becomes less of a song about a boy telling off the universe to something more like 'if you feel like a reject, maybe you should run away'.

 - The Spanish version of "Pink Elephants on Parade" from Dumbo.

-- "I'll Make a Man Out of You" from Mulan became in Brazil "Não Vou Desistir de Nenhum" ("I Won't Give Up On No One"), with basically the same gist, but removing the ironic "be a man" parts.
+- "I'll Make a Man Out of You" from Mulan became in Brazil "Não Vou Desistir de Nenhum" ("I Won't Give Up On Anyone"), with basically the same gist, but removing the ironic "be a man" parts.